arcuru/eideticadb/docs/src/user_guide/concepts/entries_trees.md

 # Entries & Trees

-The basic units of data and organization in EideticaDB.
+The basic units of data and organization in Eidetica.

 ## Entries

-Entries are the fundamental building blocks in EideticaDB.
+Entries are the fundamental building blocks in Eidetica.
 An Entry represents an atomic unit of data with the following characteristics:

 - **Content-addressable**: Each entry has a unique ID derived from its content, similar to Git commits.
 - **Immutable**: Once created, entries cannot be modified.